suarja/nodejs/docs/SCRIPT_VIDEO_PIPELINE.md

     participant VideoHook as useVideoRequest Hook
     participant BackendAPI as Backend API<br>(scripts.ts)
     participant VideoService as VideoGeneratorService
+    participant TemplateService as VideoTemplateService
+    participant ValidationService as VideoValidationService
     participant Builder as CreatomateBuilder
     participant OpenAI as OpenAI API
     participant Creatomate as Creatomate API